Super Bowl XI: Second quarter

 Stalled by Minnesota deep in Vikings territory to start the second quarter, Oakland was forced to kick a field goal.
 Mann connected from 24-yards out 48 seconds into the period, giving the Raiders a 3-0 lead.

 After forcing Minnesota to punt following a three-and-out, the Raiders took possession at their own 36.
 Stabler completed a 19-yard pass to Casper to reach the Minnesota 26.
 Running back Carl Garrett carried the ball on three consecutive plays and gained 20 yards, then Stabler hit wide receiver Fred Biletnikoff along the right sideline for 5 yards to the 1-yard line.
 A 1-yard touchdown pass from Stabler to Casper, his fourth and final reception of the game, completed the 64-yard 10-play drive and increased the Raiders' lead to 10–0.
 On the Vikings' next possession, running back Chuck Foreman gained 7 yards on first down and 6 yards on second down, but a holding penalty on offensive tackle Ron Yary made it 2nd-and-13.
 Tarkenton threw an incomplete pass to wide receiver Sammy White, then a long pass to wide receiver Ahmad Rashad was broken up by cornerback Willie Brown, resulting in another three-and-out.
 Oakland got the ball back in excellent field position, after cornerback/punt returner Neal Colzie returned Minnesota's punt 25 yards to the Vikings' 35-yard line.
 After three running plays, Stabler completed an 18-yard pass to Biletnikoff at the 1-yard line, and running back Pete Banaszak scored on a 1-yard touchdown run on the next play.
 Mann missed the extra point attempt wide right, leaving the Raiders up 16–0 with 3:33 left in the half.
 To this point, Minnesota had picked up only one first down.
 They added three more before halftime, including a meaningless 26-yard completion from quarterback Fran Tarkenton to Foreman before time expired, which ended up being their longest gain of the entire game.
-The score at halftime marked the fourth time in as many Super Bowl games that the Vikings failed to score in the first half.
+The score at halftime marked the fourth time in as many Super Bowl games the Vikings failed to score in the first half.